The Importance of A Medically-Supervised Heroin Detox

 “My experience here at Gallus Detox has been nothing short of extraordinary.
 From the moment I walked in the door I was treated with the utmost kindness and compassion.
 The amount of comfort I experienced while detoxing off heroin surpassed all expectations…” – Read reviews: what our patients say about their fear of withdrawal, how comfortable they felt with our medical detox, and how it changed their lives.

 What Is Heroin?

 Intravenous injection usually results in a heightened sense of euphoria, accompanied by a warm flushing of the skin, impaired mental functioning, drowsiness, and dry mouth.
 Overtime, users develop a stronger tolerance to Heroin, and their physiological and psychological reaction to the drug decreases.
-It means that more Heroin is needed to achieve the same “high.”
+It means more Heroin is needed to reach the same “high.”

 The Dangers and Symptoms of Heroin Use